Moshaunusual/silicon-savannah/silicon-pay/PHP/Mobile-Money/README.md

 "billing_country"=>"uganda".
 Pass Country and uganda if you are charging a Ugandan Mobile Money Number

-"currency"=>"UGX".
+# To accept Uganda Mobile Money

 Pass UGX as the currency to accept mobile money payments from Uganda

+"currency"=>"UGX"

+# To accept MPESA

+Pass Currency as "KES"
+"currency"=>"KES"

 "encryption_key"=>"50d31ae822b70bfdc20e233777c35a320087".
 Found on top of your dashboard.